RECRUITMENT - JOINING THE FORCE

 - Comply with medical fitness requirements for appointment in the SANDF

-- Currently in Grade 12 or completed Grade 12
+- Currently in Grade 12 or completed Grade 12 or equivalent with subjects specific to a career selection

 - Not be area bound